Generic Name: alemtuzumab

 Laboratory Testing and Monitoring to Assess Safety

-Conduct the following laboratory tests at baseline and at periodic intervals for 48 months following the last treatment course of Lemtrada in order to monitor for early signs of potentially serious adverse effects:
+Measure the urine protein to creatinine ratio prior to initiation of treatment.
+Conduct the following laboratory tests at baseline and at periodic intervals until 48 months after the last treatment course of Lemtrada in order to monitor for early signs of potentially serious adverse effects:

 - Complete blood count (CBC) with differential (prior to treatment initiation and at monthly intervals thereafter)